Béja: Religion

 Like the rest of Tunisians, most of the Béjeans are Muslims with a small minority of irreligious.
 In the past there was a small community of Jews and a bigger one of Christians (most of them were European colons), but after the independence of Tunisia from France, all of them quit the city to Europe, North America and Israel.

 The city shelters many religion buildings like mosques, churches and synagogues.
 The oldest mosque of the town is Great Mosque of Béja which was built in 944 by the Fatimids on an old Christian basilica.
 Near it there is another mosque, the Bey's Mosque, which was built in 1675 by Murad II Bey for the Hanafi Muslims of the city.
 In 1685 Mohamed Bey El Mouradi added a Madrasa to the mosque.

 After the settlement of the French protectorate in Tunisia, many Europeans come to the city to exploit the rich agricultural land, so to satisfy their religious demands the colonial authorities decided a church which was completed in 1883.
 After the increasing in number of colons in Béja, the church become too small for them, so the authorities decided to demolish it and build instead of it a bigger one, The Notre-Dame-du-Rosaire Church.
 After the independence of Tunisia and the migration of Christians from the country, the church become a cultural centre in Béja.

+The city, an ancient bishopric, is still listed under its ancient name of Vaga as titular see by the Catholic Church.